How to Write a Horror Short Story: A Complete Guide for Beginners

 You have to understand fear if you hope to evoke that kind of emotion in the reader.
 And where better to look than your own psyche?

-Many horror writers take this approach to fiction writing.
-After all, our writing is a direct reflection of who we are and what we’ve been through in life.
+Our writing is a direct reflection of who we are and what we’ve been through in life.
 It mirrors our inner selves.

 Here’s how Shirley Jackson described it: